 So, when we started homeschooling, we decided to start by unwinding what we knew about being in a school classroom outside of the home.
 In essence that meant we unschooled for several months.
 I took time to observe my kids, which was illuminating.

-If you’re a first-time parent exploring your schooling options for the first time or already have older kids in a brick-and-mortar school, this post gives an introduction to unschooling.
+If you’re a parent exploring schooling options for the first time or already have older kids in a traditional school, this post introduces you to unschooling.

 What is Unschooling?

 Unschooling doesn’t have an official definition agreed on by all unschooling families.
 It is a child-led, curriculum-free style of homeschooling that relies on learner-chosen activities instead of formal lessons.
-Students are typically free to pursue their interests, with parent-educators acting as facilitators – supplying the necessary materials and experiences for a child to explore what they’ve chosen to study thoroughly.
+Students are typically free to pursue their interests while parent-educators act as facilitators or guides.
+In other words, they supply the necessary materials and experiences to explore what a child chooses to study in depth.

 For example, a child who loves to bake will work with cookbooks, instructional baking videos, field trips to local bakeries, and various kitchen supplies.
 As they learn to make cakes, they also learn mathematics and chemistry inherent to baking.